-The International Culinary Center has partnered with two prestigious universities to give culinary students the rare opportunity to transfer as many as 60 culinary credits toward a bachelor’s degree at The New School or up to six culinary credits towards a food studies master’s degree at New York University.
+The International Culinary Center has partnered with the prestigious university The New School to give culinary students the rare opportunity to transfer as many as 60 culinary credits toward a bachelor’s degree.

 The New School

 Home to the famous Parsons design school, The New School is recruiting International Culinary Center graduates (or soon-to-be graduates) with a GPA of 3.0 (equivalent to an 85% cumulative average) or higher to earn a bachelor’s degree in liberal arts from The New School for Public Engagement.
 And the best part?
 You can schedule classes around your hectic schedule: You can choose to be a full-time or part-time student, or you can take online courses, making it even easier to complete 120 credits and receive your bachelor’s degree.

 Students at The New School work with a faculty advisor to design a degree that meets their individual goals.
 The types of coursework students can take is enormously broad, ranging from humanities and science to food studies and creative writing.
 Additionally, students may be able to take courses through other divisions of the university such as Eugene Lang College or Parsons.